This post may contain affiliate links.

 Here are some of our favorite toppings and popcorn recipes:

-- Taco seasoning has all those delicious spices perfect for popcorn, use store-bought or make your own.
+- Taco seasoning, use store-bought or make your own.

-- Salt and Vinegar: use a salt and vinegar wing seasoning for salty-tart popcorn.
+- Salt and vinegar wing seasoning for salty-tart popcorn.

-- Truffle: truffle salt and finely grated Parmesan cheese is a great savory combo.
+- Truffle salt and finely grated Parmesan cheese makes the ultimate savory popcorn.

 - Italian seasoning, garlic powder, and chili flakes for a pizza-like twist.